EinScott/bon/README.md

 #### Enums

 Enums can be represented by integer numbers or the type's named cases.
-Named cases are preceeded by a ``.``, multiple cases can be combined with ``|``.
+Named cases are preceded by a ``.``, multiple cases can be combined with ``|``.

 ```
 24,